-If applicable, a holder of units may at any time switch all or some of his units ("Old Units") for units of another fund of the Scheme ("New Units").
+If applicable, a holder of units may at any time switch all or some of his units ("Old Units") for units of another fund of the Trust ("New Units").
 The number of New Units issued will be determined by reference to the respective prices of New Units and Old Units at the valuation point applicable at the time the Old Units are repurchased and the New Units are issued.

 Switching may be effected by writing to the Manager at 177 Bothwell Street, Glasgow, G2 7ER.
-A switching unitholder must be eligible to hold the units into which the switch is to be made.
+A switching unitholder must be eligible to hold the shares into which the switch is to be made.

+The Manager may at its discretion charge a preliminary charge on the switching of units between funds.
 The Manager may at its sole discretion and by prior agreement, accept switching instructions by telephone from FCA regulated entities only.
-The Manager may accept requests to switch units by electronic communication.
+The Manager may accept requests to switch Shares by electronic communication.
 Electronic communication does not include email.